-Angelina Jolie: Man-stealer or Mother Figure?
+Man-stealer or Mother Figure?

 She’s an alpha babe with all the B’s.
 She’s Hollywood’s bad girl, bombshell and beauty of choice: Angelina Jolie.
-But how did she get from carrying a vial of her lover’s blood around her neck to bringing in a soccer team of kids?
+But how did she go from carrying a vial of her lover’s blood around her neck to bringing in a soccer team of kids?
 The red carpet vixen is now gearing up to play bad girl incarnate, the fearsome Maleficent in a film by the name.
 This movie was made for Jolie, the “only person who could play the part,” to quote its producer.
 It’s as unique as Disney fairy tale retellings go: For the first time, the tale stars the arch-villain and not the princess.

 When you think of a Jolie movie, you think sex, you think danger, you think passion.
 In two words?
 Action hero.
 From Tomb Raider to Salt to Mr. & Mrs. Smith, she was born to be an action babe.
 Watch a fast, gun-firing rampage in Wanted.
 I call her a Mars babe: her energy planet Mars is in the most high-powered sign, Aries, together with her Moon, her heart.
 Jupiter is smack-lipped on her Midheaven, the career point.
 With all this fierce, violent energy at the top of Angelina Jolie’s chart, she’s made a career out of being a daredevil.

 A hell-bent drive is Jolie’s trademark.
 Even her early roles, such as Gia, or dramas like Original Sin mix passion and danger.
-The Aries Moon experimented with erotic knifeplay as a teenager.
+The Aries Moon experimented with erotic knife-play as a teenager.
 It’s a gritty, masculine energy which testifies to her on and off screen bisexuality and relationships with women.
 Her Moon in the 10th House of Motivation reveals her to be a doer.
 To quote her coolly in Original Sin, “when something has to be done, you do it.“

 And sometimes that potential is unconventional or dangerous, but Angelina Jolie’s fundamental feelings are often misunderstood.
-In Changeling, she’s wrongly thrust into a mental institution, which reminds us of her wilder role in Girl, Interrupted.
-Lover Venus squares it off with free-spirited Uranus, bringing Jolie’s personal 1st/4th House themes into play, her projected image and her deep-seated emotions.
+Her roles reflect the challenge.
+In Changeling, she’s wrongly thrust into a mental institution, which recalls her wilder role in Girl, Interrupted.
+Lover Venus squares it off with free-spirited Uranus, bringing Jolie’s personal 1st/4th House themes into play — it’s her projected image vs. her deep-seated emotions.
 As in Changeling, the Mars girl’s gut knows best.

 This femme fatale planet was rising at the exact moment of her birth.
 Watch the measured, seductive angles of her gaze in any movie.
 A lover at heart, Venus plays the vixen.
 Jolie compels attraction, her movements hinting at justified narcissism.
-The Aries Moon’s greatest weapon is the one she was born holding: Her beauty, through her Venus rising.
+The Aries Moon’s weapon is the one she was born holding: Her beauty, through her Venus rising.
 This sexy miracle at birth attests to her role as seductress, while her Aries Moon makes her one deadly beauty.

 In real-life, her co-star Johnny Depp’s long-time partner Vanessa Paradis was intimidated by Jolie, convinced the vixen would steer Depp away.
 Their relationship began to unravel after shooting The Tourist.
 Coincidence or a dose of Jolie cool?
 You decide.
 Astrology proves Jolie’s seduction comes naturally to her.
 As stated by an interviewer, it isn’t just the star’s looks, but her whole “aura.”
 Journalists confess she has an intimidating “regality.”
 Jolie is a mere step away from being a Leo rising, high profile but still managing to slip past the demands of the spotlight.
 Venus lures the public’s attention no matter how much she hangs low.
 As a fire Moon, Jolie has a born sensation of entitlement and nobility.